ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2020-11021](https://github.com/ossf-cve-benchmark/CVE-2020-11021) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2020-11021.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2020-11021.svg)

 ## CVE-2020-11019
- In FreeRDP less than or equal to 2.0.0, when running with logger set to &quot;WLOG_TRACE&quot;, a possible crash of application could occur due to a read of an invalid array index.
+ In FreeRDP less than or equal to 2.0.0, when running with logger set to "WLOG_TRACE", a possible crash of application could occur due to a read of an invalid array index.
 Data could be printed as string to local terminal.
 This has been fixed in 2.1.0.